Tuesday, November 19, 2024

 “If then there is any encouragement in Christ, any consolation from love, any sharing in the Spirit, any compassion and sympathy, make my joy complete: be of the same mind, having the same love, being in full accord and of one mind.
 Do nothing from selfish ambition or conceit, but in humility regard others as better than yourselves.”
 Philippians 2:1-3

 What Paul means is that we align our mind with Christ.
-We live to live into the “mind of Christ.”
+We live into the “mind of Christ.”
 It takes a lifetime to achieve this.
 Fortunately, God is patient with us, because He “first loved us,” offering is extravagant Grace.

 Paul writes again and again that we are the Church, the koinonia.
 We are the saints as the “body of Christ” on earth.
 Christ is present with us when we gather with Him, especially when we celebrate Holy communion.
-When we eat His body and drink His blood it is more than “in remembrance of me,” as is often carved the communion tables.
+When we eat His body and drink His blood it is more than “in remembrance of me,” as is often carved on communion tables.
 He is present now.

 “If any want to become my followers, let them deny themselves and take up their cross and follow me.
 For those who want to save their life will lose it, and those who lose their life for my sake, and for the sake of the gospel, will save it.
 For what will it profit them to gain the whole world and forfeit their life?
 Mark 8:34-36

 We walk the way of Christ; living in His will.
-We have the “blessed assurance” that “all shall be well, and all manner of thing shall be well.”
+We have the “blessed assurance” that “all shall be well, and all manner of things shall be well.”
 (14th century mystic Julian of Norwich)

 Monday, August 14, 2023